Clients Versus Architects

 • PDF or printed edition of the book

-• any of 5 posers
+• any of 5 posters

 • a collection of 4 digital images